-Red Hat® is a trademark or registered trademark of Red Hat, Inc. or its subsidiaries in the United States and other countries.
+Red Hat and Fedora® are trademarks or registered trademarks of Red Hat, Inc. or its subsidiaries in the United States and other countries.

 UNIX is a registered trademark of The Open Group in the United States and other countries.

 Glossary